-In fact, through some probable collaboration, Internet Service Providers now make a habit of sending alarming letters to customers who appear to be engaged in questionable streaming on Kodi.
-(ISP tracking is routine all around these days, but can be prevented by using a VPN with Kodi, or anytime you’re online, to hide your IP address.)
+In fact, through some probable collaboration, Internet Service Providers now make a habit of sending alarming copyright infringement letters to customers who appear to be engaged in questionable streaming on Kodi.
+ISP tracking is routine all around these days.
+Plus, in the US, a new law now allows ISPs to collect, store, and share customer data with third parties — including websites customers visit and content they view.
+The implications for anyone streaming TV from controversial, “pirated” sources are disturbing.
+ISP tracking and data collection can be prevented, at least, by using a VPN with Kodi or anytime you’re online to hide your IP address.

 So can you get in trouble for using Kodi to stream copyrighted content?
 The short answer is yes.
 If someone wanted to push it, you probably could.
-However, it can be difficult to pinpoint the precise offense per today’s laws.
-Plus, simply locating violators can be a headache, as most developers use screen names and users who take steps to stay anonymous and secure when using Kodi can’t be tracked at all.
+The good news is that it can be difficult to pinpoint the precise offense per today’s laws.
+Plus, simply locating violators can be a headache, as most developers use screen names and users who take steps to stay anonymous and secure when using Kodi can’t be detected at all.

 Legal Or Illegal?
 The Debate Continues

 Is Kodi legal in the US?
 The answer depends on how it’s used, and how much liability one places on the technology itself.
 The same likely holds for Canada, the UK, Australia, Ireland, and other countries.

 Interestingly, the fact that Kodi is a “blank slate” platform is used as an argument for both its legality and illegality.
 As a blank slate, opponents argue, Kodi makes it too easy for users to stream copyrighted content without the copyright holder’s permission.
 But, as a blank slate, it isn’t any more responsible for improper use than, say, YouTube, the other side maintains.